hughrun/autodidact/to-be-read.md

 * Breaking things at work: the Luddites were right about why you hate your job / Gavin Mueller
 * The care manifesto: the politics of interdependence / The Care Collective
 * There Is No Unhappy Revolution: The Communism of Destitution / Marcello Tari, Richard Braude
+* City of Trees / Sophie Cunningham ✅
+* The Biggest Estate on Earth / Bill Gammage ✅
+* The Knowledge: How to Rebuild Civilization in the Aftermath of a Cataclysm / Lewis Dartnell ✅
+* Terra Nullius / Claire G Coleman ✅
+* Joyful militancy: building thriving resistance in toxic times / Bergman & Montgomery 📦
+* A paradise built in hell / Rebecca Solnit 📦